 Policies and Places

-There is no universally accepted definition of place.
-Most revolve around the idea of giving spaces meanings for those who live, work or visit there.
-Places can be small immediate neighborhoods, or whole towns or even regions.
-Places continually evolve through the interplay of physical built environment, the characteristics of those living there and the impact of wider economic developments.
+There is no universally accepted definition of place or what constitutes a ‘good place’.
+Places are often seen as spaces with meanings for those who live, work or visit them.
+Places can be small immediate neighborhoods, or whole towns and cities or even regions.
+Places continually evolve through the interplay of physical built environment, the characteristics of those living there and the impact of wider political and economic developments like climate change, net zero and sustainability.

-Policies and Places ranges widely over current ideas and proposals for making places better.
+Policies and Places ranges widely over these issues and explores current ideas and debates for making making places better and making better places for all.

 Why Subscribe?

 Subscribe to get full access to the newsletter and website.
-A Subscriptions are free.
+Subscriptions are free.

 To find out more about the company that provides the tech for this newsletter, visit Substack.com.